tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent.md

 - **Java Management Service (JMS)**: A reporting and management infrastructure integrated with Oracle Cloud Infrastructure Platform services to observe and manage your use of Java SE (on-premises or in the Cloud).
 It enables you to observe and manage the use of Java in your enterprise.

 - **Management Agents**: Can be installed on a host to allow a service plug-in to collect data from the host where you installed the Management Agent.
-In the case of JMS, the management agent allows the JMS plug-in to collect data about Java Applications, Java Runtimes and Installations from the host which can be either on-premises or in the Cloud.
+In the case of JMS, the management agent allows the JMS plug-in to collect data about Java Applications, Java Runtimes and Installations from the host which can be either on-premises or from other cloud providers.
 If you are using a **non-OCI compute instance**, we will need a **response file** to set up a Management Agent.
 This response file contains an **install key**.

-- **Install Key**: A token required by the **Management Agent** installation.
+* **Install Key**: A token required by the **Management Agent** installation.
 It authorises the Management Agent to communicate with the Oracle Cloud Infrastructure.
 You can use a single agent install key for multiple Management Agent installations.
   This key has been automatically created for you in [Lab 2](?lab=setup-a-fleet), where the "Create New Management Agent Configuration" box was checked during Fleet creation.

   ![image of create fleet options page](/../images/create-fleet.png)

-- **Response File**: For Management Agent installation to take place, a response file is also required.
+* **Response File**: For Management Agent installation to take place, a response file is also required.
 In [Lab 2](?lab=setup-a-fleet), we clicked **Download Install Key** during the creation of our fleet.
 The file that we downloaded is the response file which contains the install key, as observed in the `ManagementAgentInstallKey` field.
 The line in our response file `Service.plugin.jms.download=true` will help to download and enable the JMS plugin for Java runtime discovery and reporting.

   The line `Service.plugin.jm.download=true` will also help to download and enable the JMS plugin for Java runtime Lifecycle Management.
 Lifecycle Management is an advanced feature of JMS, and you may refer to the [Java Lifecycle Management with Java Management Service](../../java-management-lifecycle-management/workshops/freetier/index.html?lab=introduction/introduction) workshop to learn more about it.